jina-ai/docs/chapters/primitive_data_type.rst

 You might be wondering *why do we need a document set*?
 The answer is Jina's recursive data structure.
-To put it simple, Jina offers a way to represent documents in a recursive manner.
+To put it simply, Jina offers a way to represent documents in a recursive manner.
 A Jina :class:`Document` might contain a list of child :class:`Document`.
-This recursive data structure allow us to query :class:`Document` at different granularity level.
+This recursive data structure allows us to query :class:`Document` at different granularity levels.
-Such as match at paragraph level, or even at sentence level.
+Such as match at the paragraph level, or even at the sentence level.
 For example:

 .. highlight:: python
 .. code-block:: python